Brief History of Cambridge, Mass.

 Around the turn of the twentieth century, immigrants from Italy, Poland, and Portugal began to arrive in the city, settling primarily in Cambridgeport and East Cambridge.
 French Canadians and Russian Jews came at this time, as well, settling in North Cambridge and Cambridgeport, respectively.

 A small population of African Americans had lived in Cambridge from the earliest Colonial days, and in the early nineteenth century Cambridge's integrated schools attracted many families from Boston.
 Harriet Jacobs, born a slave in North Carolina, ran a boarding house in Cambridge in the 1870s.
 She had lived in hiding for 7 years before escaping to the North and later wrote an account of her years in bondage, Incidents in the Life of a Slave Girl.
-Educator Maria Baldwin, a native Cantabrigian, held home study classes for Harvard's black students, including W.E.B.
+Educator Maria Baldwin, a lifelong Cambridge resident, held home study classes for Harvard's Black students, including W.E.B.
 DuBois.
 In 1889, she was appointed headmaster of the Agassiz School, the first African American to hold such a position in the North.
 Twenty markers commemorating prominent Cambridge African Americans have been erected throughout the city.

 --Cambridge Historical Commission